-Respectful About different types of Pupils realise the nature I know the correct terms Can you think of any Heteronormativity; Homophobic; relationships bullying (including cyber bullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.Practical steps they can take in a range of different contexts to improve or support respectful relationships. and consequences of discrimination, including the use of prejudice- based language. to describe gender and sexuality.I know that treating someone unkindly because of their gender and/or sexuality is a type of bullying.I have considered respectful ways to communicate about gender and sexuality. examples of heteronormativity (where we assume people are attracted to people of the opposite gender to themselves)?
+Respectful relationships About different types of Pupils realise the nature I know the correct terms Can you think of any Heteronormativity; bullying (including cyber and consequences of to describe gender and examples of Homophobic; Biphobic; bullying), the impact of discrimination, including sexuality.I know that heteronormativity (where Transphobic. bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.Practical steps they can take in a range of different contexts to improve or support respectful relationships. the use of prejudice- based language. treating someone unkindly because of their gender and/or sexuality is a type of bullying.I have considered respectful ways to communicate about gender and sexuality. we assume people are attracted to people of the opposite gender to themselves)?
 What impact does heteronormativity have?
-Biphobic; Transphobic.